-5.6.7 Multisheet functionality
+1.4.7 Multisheet functionality

-Cockpit allows to manage data visualization splitting it in two or more sheets.
-In each layer the user can find and employ the features shown above.
+The Cockpit engine allows to manage contents in multiple sheets.
+In each sheet the user can find and employ the features shown above.
 Indeed, it is possible to perform a new analysis (as highlighted in Figure below) selecting different datasets and gadgets.
+The multisheet functionality is particularly useful to focus the analysis in a single spot and have a general overview over it in few clicks at the same time.